-Type of Request Status Stage Meaning SA/Revenue/ CR/ VAR/ Departmental Unapproved Finance Desk Review Request just submitted by org and placed into the queue for review by Org Help Finance SA/Revenue/ CR/ VAR/ Departmental Unapproved Approved-Fin Desk Request has been approved by Org Help Finance.
-The individual who submitted the request will receive an email notifying them of the approval and instructions to visit the Finance Desk to complete the purchase SA/Revenue/ CR/ VAR/ Departmental Unapproved Approved-No Action Required Request has been approved by Org Help Finance.
-We do not require anything else to complete the request from the organization SA/Revenue/ CR/ VAR/ Departmental Approved Approved-No Action Required Request has been completed
+Status Stage Meaning Unapproved Finance Desk Review Request just submitted by org and placed into the queue for review by Org Help Finance Approved Visit Finance Desk Request has been approved by Org Help Finance.
+The individual who submitted the request will receive an email notifying them of the approval and instructions to visit the Finance Desk to complete the purchase Approved Missing Missing itemized receipt, Concur Expense, or Vendor Registration.
+See

+Action/Item-Co mplete ASAP comment for details Approved No Action Required Request has been approved.
+No further action is required from the student organization.
+Complete No Action Required Request has been completed.
+No further action is required from the student organization.
+Denied Request has been denied.
+See comment for details.